Date of Degree

 Copyright 2008 Brynja Orlygsdottir

 Orlygsdottir, Brynja.
-"Using knowledge discovery to identify potentially useful patterns of health promotion behavior of 10-12 year old Icelandic children." dissertation, University of Iowa, 2008.
+"Using knowledge discovery to identify potentially useful patterns of health promotion behavior of 10-12 year old Icelandic children."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.